Makr91/zoneweaver/docs/guides/authentication.md

 # Authentication
 {: .no_toc }

-This guide covers setting up user authentication, managing organizations, and configuring security settings in ZoneWeaver frontend.
+This guide covers setting up user authentication, managing organizations, and configuring security settings in Zoneweaver frontend.

 ## Table of contents
 {: .no_toc .text-delta }